Definition of Caesura

 Types of Caesura

-Feminine caesural pause occurs after a non-stressed and short syllable in a poetic line.
-This is little softer and less abrupt.
+A feminine caesural pause occurs after a non-stressed and short syllable in a poetic line.
+This is softer and less abrupt than the masculine version.
 For instance:

 “I hear lake water lapping || with low sounds by the shore…”

 (The Lake Isle of Innisfree by William Butler Yeats)

 Masculine pause occurs after a long or accented syllable in a line.
 It creates a staccato effect in the poem, such as: